Thrombotic Thrombocytopenic Purpura (TTP)

 The therapy of choice for TTP is plasma exchange with fresh frozen plasma.
 Because only 20-30% of patients present with the classic pentad, initiating total plasma exchange is justified by the presence of microangiopathic hemolytic anemia (schistocytes, elevated LDH, and indirect hyperbilirubinemia) and thrombocytopenia in the absence of other obvious causes (DIC, malignant hypertension).

-Caplacizumab (Cablivi), a nanobody that targets von Willebrand factor (vWF) was approved by the FDA in January 2019.
-It is indicated for acquired thrombotic thrombocytopenic purpura (aTTP) in combination with plasma exchange and immunosuppressive therapy.
-It has been shown to reduce time to platelet count response and also to reduce aTTP-related death, recurrence, or major thromboembolic events.[5]
+Caplacizumab (Cablivi), a nanobody that targets von Willebrand factor (vWF), is approved for treatment of acquired thrombotic thrombocytopenic purpura (aTTP) in combination with plasma exchange and immunosuppressive therapy.
+It has been shown to reduce time to platelet count response and also to reduce aTTP-related death, recurrence, or major thromboembolic events.[9]

 See Treatment and Medication for more detail.

-Patients with TTP have unusually large multimers of von Willebrand factor (vWF) in their plasma, and they lack a plasma protease that is responsible for the breakdown of these ultralarge vWF multimers.
-In the congenital form of TTP, mutations in the gene encoding this protease have been described.
-In the more common sporadic form, an antibody inhibitor can be isolated in most patients.
-This protease has been isolated and cloned and is designated ADAMTS13 (A Disintegrinlike And Metalloprotease with ThromboSpondin type 1 motif 13).[7]
-The activity of this protease is normal in most patients with classic HUS, suggesting differing pathogenesis of these closely related entities.[8]
+Patients with TTP have unusually large multimers of von Willebrand factor (vWF) in their plasma, and they have functional deficiency of a plasma protease that is responsible for the breakdown of these ultralarge vWF multimers.
+This protease has been isolated and cloned and is designated ADAMTS13 (A Disintegrinlike And Metalloprotease with ThromboSpondin type 1 motif 13).[10]
+The accumulation of ultralarge vWF multimers on the endothelial surface results in platelet aggregation and eventually thrombus formation.[2]

 Epidemiology